CanadaInfo Navigator Bar

 As the chief presiding officer, he or she must maintain order in the Chamber and is responsible for procedural activities.
 The Speaker is also the Chairman of the Board of Internal Economy which is responsible for the administration of the 1500 House of Commons employees and its annual budget which exceeds $200 million.
 Moreover, the Speaker is the representative of the House of Commons in its relations with the Crown, the Senate, and authorities outside Parliament.
 In this capacity, he welcomes many visiting dignitaries and delegations and represents the House at national events and during visits abroad.
 In addition, the Speaker continues to carry out his or her responsibilities as a Member of Parliament for the their own riding constituents.

-The Honourable Greg Fergus
+The Honourable Francis Scarpaleggia

 SOURCES: The Speaker of the House of Commons and the Library of Parliament.